 Jackie Robinson wasn’t just a Hall of Fame baseball player, he truly was a Hall of Fame person.

 How does Major League Baseball celebrate Jackie Robinson’s legacy?

 In June of 1972, just a few months prior to his death, the Dodgers retired Jackie’s number 42.
 In 1997—the 50th anniversary of Jackie’s first game—his number was retired by Major League Baseball, meaning it would no longer be issued to any new players.
 Those who were already using the number were allowed to keep it (the last player to wear it was the Yankees’ Mariano Rivera, who retired in 2013).

 Starting in 2004, MLB officially began recognizing April 15 as Jackie Robinson Day, taking time to honor Robinson’s life and legacy on the field prior to every game.
 In 2007, Ken Griffey, Jr.—one of the biggest stars in baseball at the time—asked the Commissioner’s office for special permission to wear 42 on Jackie Robinson Day, to honor Robinson further.
 Commissioner Bud Selig loved the idea so much, other teams were encouraged to allow players to don the number as well.
 In 2009, every player, coach and even the umpires, wore 42 to honor Jackie, which is still the case today.

-Starting in 2018, teams will also wear a commemorative patch on their caps and sleeves, and socks with the number 42 on them.
+Starting in 2018, teams also began wearing a commemorative patch on their caps and sleeves, and socks with the number 42 on them on Jackie Robinson Day.
 All proceeds from merchandise sold go to the Jackie Robinson Foundation.